cwrichardson/flurdymail/README.md

 The reason is, if you generate new ones via a CloudFormation stack, template execution will pause in the middle, while you validate the new certificates (which can be done either by email or DNS).
-Further, if you're using [AWS CloudFormation], you **must** generate or import the certificate in the US East (N. Virginia) Region (us-east-1).
+Further, if you're using [AWS CloudFront], you **must** generate or import the certificate in the US East (N. Virginia) Region (us-east-1).
 The first problem is minor, but the second one is significant.
-If and when ClouFormation supports creation of certificates in other regions, I'll likely update the templates to support certificate creation.
+If and when CloudFront supports creation of certificates in other regions, I'll likely update the templates to support certificate creation.
 In the meantime, you must manually create a single certificate in your region of choice which covers all of the relevant